2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Southeast Region

 Of the 377 students majoring in engineering tech at ECU, 89% are male and 11% are female.

-The in-demand bachelor’s degree programs at University of North Carolina at Charlotte helped the school earn the #3 place on this year’s ranking of the most popular engineering technologies schools in the Southeast Region .
-Located in the city of Charlotte, UNC Charlotte is a public school with a fairly large student population.
+A rank of #3 on this year’s list means University of North Carolina at Charlotte is a great place for engineering technologies students working on their bachelor’s degree.
+Located in the city of Charlotte, UNC Charlotte is a public school with a very large student population.

 About 8% of the students majoring in engineering tech at the school are women while 92% are male.